blaenk/wp-recaptcha/readme.txt

 == ChangeLog ==

+= Version 2.9.1 =
+* Forgot that if you can see emails in their true form, then you shouldn't have to see the [nohide][/nohide] tags either.
+Fixed.
 = Version 2.8.6 =
 * Administration interface is now integrated with 2.5's look and feel.
 Thanks to [Jeremy Clarke](http://simianuprising.com/ "Jeremy Clarke").
 * Users can now have more control over who sees the reCAPTCHA form and who can see emails in their true form (If MailHide is enabled).
 Thanks to [Jeremy Clarke](http://simianuprising.com/ "Jeremy Clarke").